Questo contenuto non è disponibile nella lingua selezionata.

 Adjustable packet loss prevention added for the NetKVM driver

-OpenTelemetry Collector for RHEL on public cloud platforms
+OpenTelemetry Collector is available for RHEL on AWS

-When running RHEL on a public cloud platform, you can now use the OpenTelemetry (OTel) framework to collect and send telemetry data, such as logs, metrics, and traces.
-This helps you maintain and debug your RHEL cloud instances.
+While running RHEL on Amazon Web Services (AWS), you can now use the OpenTelemetry (OTel) framework to collect and send telemetry data, for example, logs.
+You can maintain and debug the RHEL cloud instances by using the OTel framework.
 With this update, RHEL includes the OTel Collector service, which you can use to manage logs.
 The OTel Collector gathers, processes, transforms, and exports logs to and from various formats and external back ends.

 For details, see Configuring the OpenTelemetry Collector for RHEL on public cloud platforms.